Is a career in project management right for you?

 by Moira Alexander

-If you are an individual contemplating a career in project management, do you ever wonder if project management is the right career choice for you?
+If you are contemplating a career in project management, do you ever wonder if it is the right choice for you?
 It is multifaceted and rewarding, but it is also a demanding job.

 If you are trying to decide on career options and a project manager is a position that interests you, consider these eight facets of the job to decide if it is the right career choice for you.